LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 ##### Error checks in SortableSorter

-- SortableSorter throws if `sortCriteriaList` is longer than the number of sortable fields in the sorted type.
+- `Sorter` throws if `sortCriteriaList` is longer than the number of sortable fields in the sorted type.
 This is to prevent unexpected behaviour when the same column is sorted twice making it difficult to debug the sorting result.
-- SortableSorter throws on attempt to use `fieldKey` not existing in the `Sortable` implementation.
+- `Sorter` throws on attempt to use `fieldKey` not existing in the `Sortable` implementation.
 One scenario when this may happen is dev's error while declaring initial sorting order by hand.
 This safe-check prevents debugging later.